ral605/woocommerce-wsform-variation-listener/README.md

 This script listens for WooCommerce variation changes and updates WS Form fields with the selected variation ID.

 ## Features:
-✅ Updates WS Form fields automatically
+•Updates WS Form fields automatically
-✅ Supports multiple variation fields
+•Supports multiple variation fields
-✅ Ensures WooCommerce & WS Form stay in sync
+•Ensures WooCommerce & WS Form stay in sync

 ## How to Use:
 1. Add this script to your WooCommerce site.